LockateMe/hpka.js/README.md

 ## Usage

+Most functions involving "heavy cryptographic calculations" (e.g. : Ed25519 signatures and Scrypt key derviations) __can__ be used asynchronously, but can still be used synchronously.

 The library loads in a variable called `hpka`.
 It exposes the following methods:

 * `hpka.supportedAlgorithms()` : Returns a list containing the list of supported algorithms for the identity key.
 Currently, it only returns `['ed25519']`
-* `hpka.createIdentityKey([Buffer|String password])` : Create an Ed25519 identity key.
+* `hpka.createIdentityKey([Buffer|String password], [Function scryptProvider], [Function callback])` : Create an Ed25519 identity key.
- 	* String|Buffer password : Optional.
+    * `String|Buffer password` : Optional.
 A password used to protected the key (for persistent storage)
+    * `Function scryptProvider` : Optional.
+A function that will perform a Scrypt key derivation and then return it through a callback.
+Receives ([password, salt, opsLimit, r, p, keyLength], cb), where cb is the callback function that receives (err, derivedKey)
+    * `Function callback` : Optional.
+A function that will receive the result of the `createIdentityKey` call. __Using `callback` is mandatory if `scryptProvider` is provided.__ Received parameters : (err, identityKeyBuffer|encryptedIdentityKeyBuffer)
     * returns an (optionally encrypted) Uint8Array buffer containing the generated key pair
-* `hpka.scryptEncrypt(Buffer data, Buffer|String password)` : Encrypt the provided `data` with the provided `password` and returns the ciphertext.
+* `hpka.scryptEncrypt(Buffer data, Buffer|String password, [Function scryptProvider], [Function callback])` : Encrypt the provided `data` with the provided `password` and returns the ciphertext.
 Uses scrypt for key derivation, XSalsa20 as cipher and the Poly1305 MAC
-	* Buffer data : the data to be encrypted
+	* `Buffer data` : the data to be encrypted
-	* Buffer|String password : the password to be dervied and used for encryption
+	* `Buffer|String password` : the password to be derived and used for encryption
+    * `Function scryptProvider` : Optional.
+A function that will perform a Scrypt key derivation and then return it through a callback.
+Receives ([password, salt, opsLimit, r, p, keyLength], cb), where cb is the callback function that receives (err, derivedKey)
+    * `Function callback` : Optional.
+A function that will receive the result of the `scryptEncrypt` call. __Using `callback` is mandatory if `scryptProvider` is provided.__ Received parameters : (err, cipherText)
-	* returns the ciphertext (as Uint8Array)
+	* returns the cipherText (as Uint8Array)
-* `hpka.scryptDecrypt(Buffer|String cipher, Buffer|String password)` : Decrypt the data encrypted by the `scryptEncrypt` method
+* `hpka.scryptDecrypt(Buffer|String cipher, Buffer|String password, [Function scryptProvider], [Function callback])` : Decrypt the data encrypted by the `scryptEncrypt` method
-	* Buffer|String cipher : The data to be decrypted.
+	* `Buffer|String cipher` : The data to be decrypted.
 If the provided data is a string, it must be hex encoded.
-	* Buffer|String password : The password that was used on encryption
+	* `Buffer|String password` : The password that was used on encryption
+    * `Function scryptProvider` : Optional.
+A function that will perform a Scrypt key derivation and then return it through a callback.
+Receives ([password, salt, opsLimit, r, p, keyLength], cb), where cb is the callback function that receives (err, derivedKey)
+    * `Function callback` : Optional.
+A function that will receive the result of the `scryptDecrypt` call. __Using `callback` is mandatory if `scryptProvider` is provided.__ Received parameters : (err, plaintext)
 	* returns the plaintext (as Uint8Array)
-* `hpka.loadKey(Buffer|String keyBuffer, [Buffer|String password], [String resultEncoding])` : Returns an `{keyType, publicKey, privateKey}` object, where the keys are either Uint8Arrays or strings encoded in `resultEncoding`
+* `hpka.loadKey(Buffer|String keyBuffer, [Buffer|String password], [String resultEncoding], [Function scryptProvider], [Function callback])` : Returns an `{keyType, publicKey, privateKey}` object, where the keys are either Uint8Arrays or strings encoded in `resultEncoding`
-* `hpka.saveKey(Object keyPair, [String|Buffer password])`
+* `hpka.saveKey(Object keyPair, [String|Buffer password], [Function scryptProvider], [Function callback])`
 * `hpka.buildPayload(Object keyPair, String username, Number userAction, String httpMethod, String hostAndPath)`
 * `hpka.Client(String username, Buffer keyBuffer, [Buffer|String password])` : Constructor method for an easy to use HPKA client
 	* String username : the username to be used for the account